maidesu/2d-rpg-mvvm/README.md

 This project was created to practice the implementation of the same functionality in different frameworks.

-> All of the projects below follow an MVC architecture.
+> All of the projects below follow an MVVM architecture.

 1. Windows Forms
 2. Windows Presentation Foundation